martinthomson/quic-tls/draft-thomson-quic-tls.md

 Regular QUIC packets are protected by an AEAD [RFC5116].
 Version negotiation and public reset packets are not protected.

-Once TLS has provided a key, the contents of regular QUIC packets, starting immediately after the packet number are protected by the AEAD selected by TLS.
+Once TLS has provided a key, the contents of regular QUIC packets immediately after any TLS messages have been sent are protected by the AEAD selected by TLS.

 The key, K, for the AEAD is either the Client Write Key or the Server Write Key, derived as defined in {{key-expansion}}.